npcloud/api/rest-api.md

     "sid": "1233",      // solution id
     "solverId": "111"     //solver's id
-    "objectives": {},     //objectives of this solution, defined by particular contracts(see contracts document) "detail": {},          //detail of this solution, defined by particular contracts(see contracts document) "solutionTime": 1233444      //receive time for this solution }
+    "objectives": {},     //objectives of this solution, defined by particular contracts(see contracts document) "solutionTime": 1233444      //receive time for this solution }
 ```